Chicago Plastic Bag Ban Improves with Checkout Bag Tax

 Reusable bags make great marketing tools because their durable design ensures they can be used for several years, and this is an item people use day in and day out.
 The people who own your branded reusable bags will constantly be reminded of your brand and become familiar with your marketing info, which is great.

-What’s even better is that your customers will put your branding info on display every single time they carry your customized bag, so they will get your message in front of lots of people on a regular bases.
+What’s even better is that your customers will put your branding info on display every single time they carry your customized bag, so they will get your message in front of lots of people on a regular basis.

 Let Us Help You Create Custom Reusable Bags

-If you are a retailer or business in the Chicago area, the plastic bag ban and checkout bag tax means there has never been a better time to market your business with reusable bags.
+If you are a retailer or business in the Chicago area, the plastic bag ban and checkout bag tax mean there has never been a better time to market your business with reusable bags.
 Create your certified custom bag or contact us today!Tagged